-- 1. Students admitted as freshmen as HCS.HFT/AT majors will be guaranteed admission into Athletic Training Program upon meeting the requirements for progression. - 2.
+- 1. First-year students as Health Promotion/AT majors will be guaranteed admission into Athletic Training Program upon meeting the requirements for progression. - 2.
 All students must complete all the requirements for a baccalaureate degree by the end of the first year (year four) of the Athletic Training Program. - 3.
-Minimum Freshmen Admission Criteria include: High School average of 85 and SAT score of 950 and/or ACT score of 21. - 4.
-Students wishing to pursue Athletic Training, but not meeting the freshmen criteria for admission into the designated HCS.HFT/AT major may apply for admission into the Health Care Studies Program (upon meeting entry requirements for that degree program) and may then be re-evaluated for Athletic Training upon fulfilling entry requirements. - 5.
+Minimum First-Year Admission Criteria include: High School average of 85 and SAT score of 1030 and/or ACT score of 21. - 4.
+Students wishing to pursue Athletic Training, but not meeting the first-year criteria for admission into the designated Health Promotion/AT major may apply for admission into the Health Promotion Program (upon meeting entry requirements for that degree program) and may then be reevaluated for Athletic Training upon fulfilling entry requirements. - 5.
 Admittance into the Athletic Training Program is a competitive process.
-All who apply for the Ath-
+All who apply for the Athletic Training Program may not be admitted.